google/starlark-go/doc/spec.md

 ### range

-`range` returns a new list of integers drawn from the specified interval and stride.
+`range` returns an immutable sequence of integers defined by the specified interval and stride.

 ```python
 range(stop)                             # equivalent to range(0, stop)